CodeWeazle/json-mapper/README.md

   - Generates setters which return **this**.

 - prefix
   - Adds a prefix to the name of the generated class.
-Defaults to **JSON**
+Defaults to "JSON"

 - packageName
   - Defines the name of the packacke for the generated class.
 If no **packageName** is given, this defaults to the package of the annotated class.